 Oh yes, she’s a handsome one alright.
 And although she might appear a little dishevelled to the naked eye, Cuba will always be a knockout.
 Blessed with good looks and charm, nobody’s ever called at Cuba’s door and come away disappointed.
 She’ll invite you in, knock your socks off and send you on your merry way with a smiling face and a clipped cigar.

 Cubans, always Havana good time...
 Want to join them?
-What about a 15 day cycling tour?
+How about an 8 day highlights tour?
 Now that sounds like fun.